""

 There are specific math courses listed as prerequisites for our Physics courses.
 Depending on your interest in math (some Physics majors also major in Math as well), the courses you select may be different.
 A typical math sequence is: MATH 221, MATH 222, MATH 234, MATH 319MATH 340MATH 321MATH 322MATH 320 is an alternative course majors may pursue instead of taking both MATH 319 and MATH 340.
 Please consult with an advisor when choosing your Mathematics courses, particularly before deciding on one of the honors sequences in Math.
 We do not recommend the honors sequences for physics majors unless you are considering a second major in Math.

-MATH 221 Calculus and Analytic Geometry 1: MATH 221 is a prerequisite to PHYSICS 247, PHYSICS 207, and PHYSICS 201.
+MATH 221 Calculus and Analytic Geometry 1: A prerequisite for PHYSICS 247, PHYSICS 207, and PHYSICS 201.

-MATH 222 Calculus and Analytic Geometry 2MATH 222 is also a prerequisite for PHYSICS 247 but can be taken concurrently.
+MATH 222 Calculus and Analytic Geometry 2: A prerequisite for PHYSICS 247 but can be taken concurrently.

 MATH 319 Techniques in Ordinary Differential Equations: Techniques for solving and approximating solutions to ordinary differential equations.
-You are strongly advised to take MATH 319 and MATH 340, or MATH 320 before PHYSICS 311 Mechanics.

 MATH 320 Linear Algebra and Differential Equations: This course combines topics from MATH 319 and MATH 340.
 It is adequate for the rest of our undergraduate physics curriculum but is not recommended for those planning on continuing to graduate school.
 There is an accelerated honors section that thoroughly covers all of the material in MATH 319 and MATH 340.
-It is more challenging but is a good way to fit in both topics if you are unable to take MATH 319/MATH 340 before you take PHYSICS 311.
+It is more challenging but is a good way to fit in both topics if you are unable to take MATH 319/MATH 340 before you take PHYSICS 311 or PHYSICS 322.

 MATH 322 Applied Mathematical Analysis: Techniques for solving partial differential equations, with an emphasis on practical problems in the physical sciences.
-Also covers special functions, Fourier Transformations, etc .
-MATH 321 and MATH 322 are recommended for those planning to continue on to graduate school in Physics.
+Also covers special functions, Fourier Transformations, etc. MATH 321 and MATH 322 are recommended for those planning to continue on to graduate school in Physics.

 Chemistry